Uterine artery embolization - discharge

 Uterine fibroid embolization - discharge; UFE - discharge; UAE - discharge

 Take it easy when you return home.
-When you first get home, move around slowly for just short periods of time.

 Try using warm compresses or a heating pad for pelvic pain.
 Take your pain medicine the way your doctor told you.
 Make sure you have a good supply of sanitary pads at home.
 Ask your doctor how long you should avoid using tampons or douching.